evan47west/Bylaws/Bylaws.md

 ### Section 4.
 Chapter dues shall be charged to all active Brothers according to the following:

-  1. Dues shall be charged at the rate of one thousand one hundred forty ($1,140) per semester during the Active Chapter period of the fraternity to each Active Brother.
+  1. Dues shall be charged at the rate of one thousand one hundred seventy four ($1,174) per semester during the Active Chapter period of the fraternity to each Active Brother.
 Dues will increase at a rate of 3% every two semesters at the transition from spring to fall in order to account for United States currency inflation; no-bylaw amendment will be required to update the rate in accordance to this rule.
 The following shall be included within this payment:

   - A fee as specified by International collected from all Associate Members and Brothers, including graduating Seniors, in the last billing period of Spring term and shall be held for liability insurance payable October 1st.
 No by-law amendment will be required to alter this fee; it will increase or decrease according to any changes in the International insurance fee.
   - A fee as specified by International shall be collected from all Associate Members and Brothers for membership dues.
 No by-law amendment will be required to alter this fee; it will increase or decrease according to any changes in the International membership fee.